PetrosStav/Research-Artifact-Analysis-NLP-OSS-2023-Paper/README.md

 | Is the software defined in the \<m> and \</m> tags introduced or created by the authors of the publication in the snippet above? | No                         |
 | Is the software defined in the \<m> and \</m> tags used or adopted by the authors of the publication in the snippet above?       | Yes                        |

+# Setup

+To setup this repository, clone it, create a new conda environment, activate it and run `"pip install -r requirements.txt"`.

 # Dataset Reconstruction